solliancenet/microsoft-mysql-developer-guide/artifacts/03-00-Docker/README.md

     docker push {acrName}.azurecr.io/phpmyadmin/phpmyadmin
     ```

-6. You should now see three images in your Azure Container Registry that we will use later for deployment to other container based runtimes.
+6. Three images should display in the Azure Container Registry that we will use later for deployment to other container based runtimes.